Rte Gineste With Bus

 By public transport

-If you come by public transport, you’ll need to plan to walk down to the Calanque you wish to visit.
-You’ll need hiking boots, plenty of water and, depending on the season, a hat and sunglasses.
+If you come by public transport, you’ll need to plan to walk down to the Calanque you want.
+To do this, you’ll need hiking boots, plenty of water and, depending on the season, a hat and sunglasses.

-From Place Castellane (metro line 1 or 2 or streetcar line 3) – take bus no. 19 to the “Madrague de Montredon” terminus (the GR 98 starts here).
-Then transfer to bus no. 20, which ends at Callelongue.
+From Place Castellane (metro line 1 or 2 or tram line 3) – take bus no. 19 to the “Madrague de Montredon” terminus (the GR 98 starts here).
+Then change to bus no. 20, which ends at Callelongue.

-From the Prado traffic circle (metro line 2 towards Sainte-Marguerite – “Rond-point du Prado” stop) take bus no. 22 to the “Les Baumettes” stop.
-Continue on foot to Col des Baumettes, then follow signs for Calanque de Sormiou.
+From the Prado roundabout (metro line 2 towards Sainte-Marguerite – “Rond-point du Prado” stop) take bus no. 22 to the “Les Baumettes” stop.
+Then continue on foot to the Col des Baumettes and follow signs for the Calanque de Sormiou.

-From the Prado traffic circle (metro line 2 towards Sainte-Marguerite – “Rond-point du Prado” stop) take bus no. 22 to the “Les Baumettes” terminus.
-Continue on foot to Parc des Baumettes, then follow signs for Calanque de Morgiou.
+From the Prado roundabout (metro line 2 towards Sainte-Marguerite – “Rond-point du Prado” stop) take bus no. 22 to the “Les Baumettes” terminus.
+Continue on foot to the Parc des Baumettes and then follow the signs for Calanque de Morgiou.

-From Place Castellane (metro line 1 or 2 or streetcar line 3) or Rond-point du Prado (metro line 2 direction Sainte Marguerite – stop Rond-point du Prado) take bus B1 or 21 J to the “Luminy PN des Calanques” stop.
+From Place Castellane (metro lines 1 or 2 or tram line 3) or the Prado roundabout (metro line 2 towards Sainte Marguerite – stop at Rond-point du Prado) take bus B1 or 21 J to the “Luminy PN des Calanques” stop.

 By bike